 Abstract

 Background: The fossil record provides the unique opportunity to observe evolution over millions of years, but is known to be incomplete.
-While incompleteness varies spatially and is hard to estimate for empirical sections, computer simulations of geological processes allow to examine the biasing effects of the incompleteness in silico.
+While incompleteness varies spatially and is hard to estimate for empirical sections, computer simulations of geological processes can be used to examine the effects of the incompleteness in silico.

 We combine simulations of different modes of evolution (stasis, (un)biased random walks) with deposition of carbonate platforms strata to examine how well the mode of evolution can be recovered from fossil time series, and how test results vary between different positions in the carbonate platform and multiple stratigraphic architectures generated by different sea level curves.